threedworld-mit/tdw/Documentation/python/add_ons/image_capture.md

 `from tdw.add_ons.image_capture import ImageCapture`

-Per frame, request image data and save the images to disk.
+Request image data and save the images to disk.
+By default, images will be saved every frame for each specified avatar, but this add-on can be reset to save images for specific avatars, certain frames, etc.

+Note that image capture in TDW is *not* the same as image *rendering*.
+An avatar can render image to a display without actually sending them to the controller.
+Sending images and image passes (such as the `_id` segmentation color pass) is the slowest process in TDW; only request image capture when you actually need it.

 ```python
 from tdw.controller import Controller